 • Develop and use a methodology to measure and understand the impact of our work

-• Increase the use of experimentation to improve the efficacy of our restoration work
+• Increase the use of experimentation and research to improve the efficacy of our restoration work

-Goal: The Mississippi River benefits from and serves as a strong pollinator corridor.
+Goal: The Mississippi River benefits from and serve as a strong pollinator corridor.

 • Convene potential partners